Careers at DLC

-- Strong interpersonal and social skills including a pleasant and outgoing personality, diplomacy and the ability to listen, as well as strong moral values including integrity, honesty and respect.
+- Strong interpersonal and social skills including a pleasant and outgoing personality, diplomacy, the ability to listen, as well as strong moral values including integrity, honesty and respect.

-- Ability to multi-task efficiently and effectively and work with a broad range of people.
+- Ability to multi-task efficiently and effectively and to work with folks with a broad range of backgrounds.